Zero-surgery characterizes infinitely many knots: The determinant-9 case, part 2

 \begin{proof} This uses an LMO invariant obstruction due to Ito \cite{ito-lmo}, just as in \cite[\S7]{bs-characterizing}: both knots have the same Conway polynomial $\nabla_K(z) = 1-2z^2$, with the same $z^4$-coefficient

 Thus if their $r$-surgeries are homeomorphic, then by \cite[Corollary~1.3(iv)]{ito-lmo} these knots must have the same finite type invariants

-But Ohtsuki \cite[Proposition~1.1]{ohtsuki-loop} proved that $v_3(K) = \frac{1}{2}\hat\Theta_K(1)$, and so \eqref{eq:pretzel-2-loop} says that hence these pretzels have different $v_3$ invariants unless $m=n$.
+But Ohtsuki \cite[Proposition~1.1]{ohtsuki-loop} proved that $v_3(K) = \frac{1}{2}\hat\Theta_K(1)$, and so \eqref{eq:pretzel-2-loop} says that hence these pretzel knots have different $v_3$ invariants unless $m=n$.
 (We note that Ohtsuki's normalization of $v_3$ differs from Ito's by a scalar, but this does not affect the argument.) \end{proof}

 We remark that Ito's obstruction cannot be used to prove Theorem~\ref{thm:pretzels}, however, because it only applies to non-zero surgeries.
-Moreover, Proposition~\ref{prop:pretzel-nonzero} does not prove that non-zero slopes are characterizing for these pretzels, because for example the Heegaard Floer homology of $S^3_r(K) \cong S^3_r(P(-3,3,2n+1))$ may not suffice to determine $\hfkhat(K)$ when $r \neq 0$.
+Moreover, Proposition~\ref{prop:pretzel-nonzero} does not prove that non-zero slopes are characterizing for these pretzel knots, because for example the Heegaard Floer homology of $S^3_r(K) \cong S^3_r(P(-3,3,2n+1))$ may not suffice to determine $\hfkhat(K)$ when $r \neq 0$.